 “I found out I had the role while back in London and had to fly directly from London to Australia.

-The 31-year-old, who will offer support to the contestants, said she loved what the show stood for and believed it gave the contestants a second chance at life.
+The 31-year-old, who will offer support, compassion and inspiration to the contestants, said she loved what the show stood for and believed it gave the contestants a second chance at life.

 “It teaches lessons that you can draw on at any stage of your life in improving your health, fitness and general wellbeing,” she said.

-“Most contestants, myself included, enter the house with a very negative outlook and the words ‘I can’t’ are used all too often, but after a period of time while working with the trainers, you are able to break through this habit and just give everything a go.”
+“Most contestants, myself included, enter the house with a very negative outlook and the words ‘I can’t’ are used all too often but after a period of time working with the trainers, you are able to break through.”